apisec-inc/documentation/docs/AddingEndpointsManually.md

 **Adding endpoints to an existing project**

+Altough endpoints are added at the time of registering an API, you can still add these manually.
+This document outlines step-be-step to add that.

 From the homepage find for a previously created project where you need to add more endpoints.
 Open that project and click on the Endpoints tile.

 <img width="1506" alt="Screen Shot 2022-09-30 at 22 37 14" src="https://user-images.githubusercontent.com/109250250/193392623-24d46de7-7570-4db1-9930-a1a3f5b6a5a9.png">